Hivemapper/simplestyle-spec/2.0.0/README.md

             // value must be a floating point number greater than or equal to
             // zero and less or equal to than one "fill-opacity": 0.5

+            // OPTIONAL: default ""
+            // Icon to be used for symbol layers
+            //
+            // value must be a key that's used to be mapped to external icon definitions "icon-image": "stop"

+            // OPTIONAL
+            // data to populate popup associated with the element.
+            //
+            // value must be a key that's used to be mapped to external icon definitions "popup-content": {
+                "title": "AI Event",
+                "tags": [{ label: 'HIGH SPEED', color: #FFFFFF }] "media":  URL,
+            }
         }
     }]
 }